Powerlearnproject/se-day1-assignment-samuel-wambugu/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Unit Testing: Testing individual components or modules of software while Integration Testing: Testing interactions between different components or subsystems while System Testing: Testing the entire software system as a whole while Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
+Unit Testing: Testing individual components or modules of software while Integration Testing Testing interactions between different components or subsystems while System Testing: Testing the entire software system as a whole while Acceptance Testing Testing the software against user requirements to ensure it meets user needs.

 #Part 2: Introduction to AI and Prompt Engineering